Commercial PayersCommercial and Employer Coverage → Case for Coverage

 Contracting with CDC-Recognized Organizations

-Commercial plans and employers have the option to contract with CDC-recognized organizations to deliver the National DPP lifestyle change program.
+Commercial plans and employers have the option to contract with existing CDC-recognized organizations to deliver the National DPP lifestyle change program.
 If this option is chosen, contracts between commercial plans and CDC-recognized organizations should outline expectations between the parties and include the National DPP lifestyle change program requirements.
-For more information on common elements included in a contract with a CDC-recognized organization, see the Contracting with CDC-Recognized Organizations page and the Prospective Contract Components Between a Commercial Payer and a CDC-Recognized Organization document.
+For more information on common elements included in a contract with a CDC-recognized organization, see the Contracting with CDC-Recognized Organizations page.
+Commercial plans and employers can see CDC-recognized organizations listed by state here.

 Alternatives to Contracting with CDC-Recognized Organizations

 Instead of contracting with a CDC-recognized organization, commercial plans and employers can choose to seek CDC recognition and provide the program themselves.
-Alternatively, they can also contract with a third-party organization to create a network of CDC-recognized organizations that provide the National DPP lifestyle change program.
-For example, umbrella hub arrangements connect community-based organizations with health care payment systems to pursue sustainable reimbursement for the National DPP lifestyle change program.
-There are specific requirements that need to be met if an organization elects to take this approach, and resources about this process can be found on the CDC and DPRP websites, as well as through the National Diabetes Prevention Program Customer Service Center.
+There are specific requirements that need to be met if an organization elects to take this approach, and resources about this process can be found on the CDC website and in the DPRP standards, as well as through the National Diabetes Prevention Program Customer Service Center.

 How Will the Program Be Delivered?